The Basics of BigCommerce vs. Shopify

 Shopify Plus: Enterprise-level plans.

-Shopify also provides a $9-per-month ‘Shopify Lite’ option, but it does not include an eCommerce website.
-Instead, this plan gives merchants access to all of Shopify’s sales channels, allowing them to sell online using a buy button that they can place on social media sites and their existing website.
+The $9/month “Shopify Lite” option from Shopify does not come with an eCommerce website.
+Instead, this plan gives businesses access to Shopify’s sales channels, enabling them to conduct online sales using a buy button they can add to their existing website and social network pages.

 2. Payment Gateways: BigCommerce vs. Shopify

-Shopify (basic) is 2%, while Shopify (regular) is 1%.
+Shopify (primary) is 2%, while Shopify (regular) is 1%.

 0.5 percent for Shopify Advanced

-BigCommerce, on the other hand, does not charge any transaction fees regardless of whatever payment gateway you use.
+BigCommerce, On the other hand, BigCommerce, does not charge any transaction fees regardless of whatever payment gateway you use.
+It is a resounding victory for BigCommerce.

 PayPal powered by Braintree is a streamlined, recommended gateway offered by BigCommerce.
-However, it is still an integration, making it less streamlined than Shopify’s own solution.
+However, it is still an integration, making it less streamlined than Shopify’s solution.

 3. Sales Capacity of BigCommerce vs. Shopify